Quick links:

 Media attention

 Rebel News anchor tweeted about Amos Miller’s case and, instead of posting the fundraising links, encouraged people to sign a petition on the Rebel News website.
-Tucker Carlson then brought him on to run a segment on Amos.
+Tucker Carlson then brought him on to run a segment on Amos, which included few details on Amos’s case and mostly spent time blaming Biden’s administration for punching down at independent farmers.

-No raid occurred recently.
-Miller’s fight has been going on since 2016.
-There have been inspections conducted by U.S. Marshals, ordered by U.S. District Judge Edward G. Smith, in which Amos has cooperated and no guns were drawn.
+No raid occurred in 2022, the Rebel News anchor appears to have made that up.
+There have been inspections since 2016, ordered by U.S. District Judge Edward G. Smith, in which Amos has cooperated and no guns were drawn.

 Glenn Beck brought Amos Miller onto his podcast to discuss the case.
-Glenn Beck is an older conservative.
-He’s not going to go against the dairy industry, so his interview is more skeptical, but he voiced support for our civil liberties and shared the GiveSendGo.
+Beck is unlikely to go against the conventional ag industry, so his interview is more skeptical, but he voiced support for our civil liberties and shared the GiveSendGo.
+Thanks, Glenn Beck!

 Local news